Most Dangerous Prescription Drugs

 The truth is that many helpful drugs prescribed by a doctor or sold over the counter can potentially kill a person if taken irresponsibly.
 It’s not always about which over-the-counter medicine can kill you, as much as it is about how one takes and uses the medicine, which is what can lead to damaging effects.
 If a user exceeds the prescribed dose recommended by the doctor or on the packet, fatal casualties can happen.

-Once a person is addicted to a medicine, they may either buy a copious amount or lie and/or bribe doctors to provide them with prescriptions for more lethal medications.
+Once a person is addicted to a medicine, they may either buy a copious amount or lie and/or bribe doctors to provide them with prescriptions for more dangerous medications.
 If you find yourself becoming dependent on prescribed medication, speak to your doctor about slowly weaning you off the drug and trying something else instead.
 If you or your loved one is struggling with drug addiction, contact a professional to find out about further treatments, including medical detox and rehab.

 Drugs Are Never Safe For You